 TZ rev 9.4H

-unsure if a specific Game ROM has the old or updated driver then just
+If you are unsure if a specific Game ROM has the old or updated driver

-run the program on the ROM and it will tell you which version of the
+then just run the program on the ROM and it will tell you which version

 Here's a great video from The Korn demonstrating